paralin/charlie/DESIGN.md

 Here is the order of steps taken by the management module

   1. Load saved data (if any)
-  2. Load the list of network comms plugins
+  2. Load the list of network comms plugins (if none found, proceed to INIT SEQUENCE)
-  3. Iterate over the plugins by priority figure until contact is successful
+  3. Iterate over the plugins by priority figure until contact is successful (if contact is not successful on any attempt REINIT SEQUENCE)
   4. Send a CMsgClientRegister with identity and machine info object
   5. Handle any errors returned by server, validate the response from the server to make sure it's a valid remote server.